DaniFTT/StockChat/README.md

 ## Context:
 Welcome to the StockChat application!
 This document explains the steps to set up and run the application, but dont worry, you will se that is very simple!

+Here is the YouTube video of the project presentation (the video is unlisted and only accessible via the link): https://youtu.be/8-BBXSP9Fxg

 ## Pre-requisites

 ### Mandatory